 In the warm season (May–September) 'al fresco' sunset dinners in the surrounding hills are being offered for a minimum of 4 participants at an extra charge:

-• By foot on the hill above the house, accompanied by a pony to carry the load (dinner price + 10 EUR / person)
+• By foot on the hill above the house (dinner price + 15 EUR / person)

 The Prince of Wales hopes that his guesthouse will encourage more people to visit Transylvania and in this way promote sustainable development.
 Proceeds from the guesthouse go to The Prince of Wales Foundation in Romania, member of The Prince's Charities.